The Start Crewing course is the first step on the Australian Sailing accredited pathway to learning to sail a small inshore keelboat.

 This beginner’s course teaches the basics of sailing including boat handling, safety and sailing theory.
 Upon completion of the 12-hour course, participants will understand how to control and manipulate the different parts of the boat in order to create power and momentum across the water.
 You will learn how to “tack” & “gybe”, trim the “mainsail” & “jib” and learn how the sails can actually steer the boat!
 The course also introduces other essential areas including weather, tides, knots and general safety procedures like “right of way” rules.

-Course Length: 4 consecutive weeks – minimum of 12 hours instruction
+Course Length: 4 consecutive weeks or as a 4 -day block – minimum of 12 hours instruction

 Minimum Age: 16 years